pwielgos/react-student-list/README.md

 ### Setup

 Start postgres if you haven't already with `brew services start`.
-Running the server code requires `nodemon`.
-If you don't already have `nodemon`, install it globally with `npm install nodemon --global`.

 ```
 npm install